When to Use Kafka vs Databricks: A Practical Decision Framework

 Let's clarify the fundamentals upfront:

-• Connectors = Ingestion plumbing
+• Connectors = Ingestion mechanisms (CDC-based vs polling-based)

 Understanding these distinctions is crucial for building scalable, efficient data architectures.
 In modern data platforms, the typical flow looks like: Source Systems → Kafka → Databricks → Warehouse → Applications.